Call 01935 873951

 What is foam?

 The solutions that are injected are exactly the same as those which are already used to treat varicose veins.
-These are mixed with air to create a foam which looks a little like hair mousse or shaving foam.
+At The VeinCare Centre, we use Fibrovein® which has a UK product licence.
+The prescription medicine is mixed with air to create a foam which looks a little like hair mousse or shaving foam.
 Many scientific studies have shown that this foam is perfectly safe to inject into veins.
 The air is rapidly absorbed from the veins leaving the solution to treat the veins.

 What does the foam do?